 Select additional import settings.
 More information: Review settings and import data.

 If it’s okay for the Import Data wizard to import duplicate records, in the Allow Duplicates section, select Yes.

 In most cases, to avoid importing duplicate information, you should keep this option set to No.

-To set who owns the imported records, in the Select Owner for the Imported Records section, choose the Lookup button .
-Select Look Up More Records, type the person’s name, and then choose Add.
+To set who owns the imported records, in the Select Owner for the Imported Records section, select the Lookup button .
+Select Look Up More Records, type the person’s name, and then select Add.

 How do you decide who should “own” the imported data?
 Usually, the owner is the person responsible for taking action on the data.
 Here’s an example: If your import file contains contacts you collected at a trade show and you want to assign a user to follow up with these contacts, select that person for the owner.
 To assign someone other than yourself as the owner of the imported records, your security role must include permissions to create records for the user.
 If you don’t have sufficient permissions, the wizard assigns you as the owner of the imported records by default.

 To save these import settings so you can use them again, enter a name for the settings (called a “data map”).